MizarWeb/Mizar/README.md

 Virtual Globe library with WebGL

 Mizar is a Javascript library developed by CNES.
 This library is mainly based on <a href="(https://github.com/TPZF/GlobWeb">GlobWeb library</a>  developed by Telespazio France using the WebGL standard.
 WebGL allows embedding 3D visualisation in a browser without any plugin and it is supported  on <a href="http://caniuse.com/#feat=webgl">recent versions of Mozilla Firefox and Google Chrome</a>.

-The main focus of Mizar is to provide a high performance 3D library for visualizing geospatial data for astronomicals and planetaries datum.
+This library is designed for developers who wants to integrate the core api of Mizar in their web page.

-Mizar supports the following features:
+This core API provides functionnalities needed to :
- * Base raster layer using WMS, WMTS, Bing Map REST API, WorldWind Tile Service, HIPS
+- display GIS and astronomy data
- * Manipulation of vector data through GeoJSON interface: add/remove/select/style modification
+- navigate through them
- * Overlay raster layer on top of existing base layers
+- connect to main interoperability OGC and IVOA protocols

- * High performance vector rendering  : automatic tiling of vector data
+The core API is a **Javascript** API.

 ## Getting started ##
 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.